Takanu/Pelican/README.md

 **Support for most Bot Types/Methods (Is this a feature?)**

 Nearly everything is represented, the only thing currently missing are most Inline Types.
-Databasing currently doesn't work yet, but will very soon.
+Databasing should also work using most database types.

 **User Session System**